copninixh/RLQuizRec/README.md

-# evelopment of a Reinforcement Learning-Based Quiz Recommendation System for Personalized Learning in Thai Education
+# Development of a Reinforcement Learning-Based Quiz Recommendation System for Personalized Learning in Thai Education